souoxlp/ped_sell/README.md

 Installation
 _________________________________________________
-Download the script
+1.Download the script
-Ensure the folder is named ped_sell
+2.Ensure the folder is named ped_sell
-Put the folder in your resources folder
+3.Put the folder in your resources folder
-Add ensure ped_sell to your server.cfg
+4.Add ensure ped_sell to your server.cfg
-Restart your server
+5.Restart your server

 Support
 ________________________________________________